Maximum Likelihood Speed Estimation of Moving Objects in Video Signals: Introduction

-The reminder of the paper is organized as follows.
-In Section \ref{sec2} the motion estimation model of a framed object in a video sequence is described and a brief discussion on background removal techniques is proposed.
-The ML estimation approach is presented in Section \ref{sec3}.
-The performance of the proposed algorithms is discussed in Section \ref{sec4} on the basis of several experimental results.
-Finally, conclusions are drawn in Section~\ref{sec4}.
+Given a model that describes the observed data, the ML method allows to derive estimators of the unknown parameters of interest.
+In the application of interest in this paper, once the motion model of the video sequence is defined, the ML criterion can be applied to obtain an expression of the log-likelihood function to be optimized through a maximization process: the coordinates of the maximum of this function indicate the estimated components of the parameters of interest, namely the speed vector in this work.

+The performance of the proposed algorithm is compared with a more conventional solution, i.e. the block-matching method \cite[Ch.
+4]{VideoProcessing}, that tends to be subject to several problems mainly related to the presence of noise, repeated patterns in the scene and the block size setting.
+This paper expands upon preliminary conference contributions \cite{Eusipco}, \cite{TSP}.

+The remainder of the paper is organized as follows.
+In Section~\ref{methodology}, preliminary video processing operations are described, along with the mathematical formulation of the dynamic motion model.
+In Section \ref{ml}, the likelihood function and the resulting speed estimation procedure are proposed.
+In Section~\ref{performance}, performance results on real videos are presented.
+Finally, in Section~\ref{conclusion} conclusions are drawn.

-\section{Observation Model}
+\section{Observation model}